 It’s doubly worrisome when deen is involved as one can easily go from sincerely sharing and producing good content to reducing religion to a marketing tool to attract followers and build an audience for personal gain.

 Related is also the impact duplicity has on followers or viewers.
-He points out the too common is the feeling of envy or dissatisfaction seeing the influx of posts about perfect lives and daily routines, while the person in question doesn’t actually have that life at all (one example he gives is of the cases of influencers renting out airplanes show their audience their supposed private jets and life of luxury).
+He points out that too common is the feeling of envy or dissatisfaction on seeing the influx of posts about perfect lives and daily routines, while the person in question doesn’t actually have that life at all (one example he gives is of the cases of influencers renting out airplanes to show their audience their supposed private jets and life of luxury).
 Others unnecessarily boast about the blessings they have or lie about their successes.
-Lying to appear wealthy, famous, m bc s erudite, righteous, etc. stem from ostentation, a disease of the heart that destroys even acts that could otherwise be commendable due to the absence of sincerity.
+Lying to appear wealthy, famous, erudite, righteous, etc. stem from ostentation, a disease of the heart that destroys even acts that could otherwise be commendable due to the absence of sincerity.

-His prescription for when posting is to make dua Allah makes you better than how you portray yourself, and when on the receiving end to realize everything is filtered and inaccurate.
+His prescription for when posting is to make dua Allah makes you better than how you portray yourself, and when on the receiving end to realise everything is filtered and inaccurate.
 Self-reflection, regular dua, and renewal of intentions are musts.

 The action items also offered at the end of each chapter are welcome opportunities to reflect deeply on the effect of online discourse on our spirituality, health, and relationships.

 Usman’s years-long research in developing this book really shines in his ability to write in a concise, casual manner, reflecting on his own experience with technology, without sacrificing the substance of his message: that we need to return to our beautiful religion’s guidance in solving the problems we see online today.
 I strongly recommend his book.
 It’s a quick read people of all ages can benefit from.